trendscenter/coinstac-mancova/README.md

 ## ddFNC

-The stages of ddFNC are:
+The stages of dMANCOVA are:
- - Group/ScICA ICA (as given above)
- - Local post-processing of timecourses (including windowing)
- - Decentralized Clustering
+ - ...